Xfennec/nosee-console/README.md

 losing current alerts.
 See `nosee-console-alerts.json` and `-save-path` option, and feel free to delete the file for a fresh start with no alert.

-I will soon add a supervisord script to the repository, too. (and then a systemd unit)
+See deploy/ directory for a sample supervisord config file. (will add a systemd unit later)